-Both Life Insurance and Public Provident Fund (PPF) have different features that help you secure the future of yourself and your loved ones, including your children’s higher education and career plans, marriage or retirement plans.
-While PPF makes sure you have savings for your future, life insurance includes protection against death and other risks, too.
-In this article, we will understand more about both Life insurance and PPF, and learn their similarities and differences.Read more
+Life Insurance and Public Provident Fund (PPF) have different features that help you secure the future of yourself and your loved ones, including your children’s higher education and career plans, marriage or retirement plans.
+While PPF ensures you have savings for your future, life insurance includes protection against death and other risks.
+In this article, we will learn more about Life insurance and PPF and their similarities and differences.Read more

 #All savings and online discounts are provided by insurers as per IRDAI approved insurance plans | Standard Terms and Conditions Apply

 ~Source - Google Review Rating available on:- http://bit.ly/3J20bXZ

 The full form of PPF is the Public Provident Fund.
 It is a long-term debt scheme introduced by India's government.
 Here, an individual makes periodic payments to the PPF account and receives a lump sum post-maturity.
 The current interest rate for PPF is 8% p.a.
 One can deposit any amount between Rs 500 and Rs 1.5 lakhs per annum in their PPF account, and this contribution is eligible for a tax rebate under the Income Tax Act’s Section 80C.

 Many individuals use PPF as a savings instrument to create a retirement fund, benefiting from its guaranteed, risk-free returns and full capital protection.
 Given that the Central Government determines the returns, some investors also employ PPFs as a means of diversifying their portfolios.

 Life insurance is an agreement between the policyholder and the insurer where the life assured is offered life coverage against the uncertainties in the form of a sum assured amount.